 Omio Woman Train.
 Source: Shutterstock

 In the UK, there are several ticket types you can choose from, which confuses even well-experienced travellers.
 This makes it a challenge to immediately decide on which type of train ticket you need to buy.
 Train fares vary depending on when you choose to travel and on the distance from A to B. If you reserve in advance, you're naturally more likely to get a better deal.
-It is possible to find much cheaper train tickets if you travel during off peak train times, use a rail card and book a few weeks in advance.
+It is possible to find much cheaper train tickets for the UK's biggest train companies such as Avanti West and London Midlands if you travel during off-peak or even super off-peak train times, use a railcard and book a few weeks in advance.

-We, at Omio, want to make navigating your way around the UK as easy as possible - that's why we created this train ticket guide to define which tickets exist, to highlight the 'pros and cons' and to identify important parts of the train ticket.
+At Omio, we want to make navigating your way around the UK as easy as possible - that's why we created this train ticket guide to define which tickets exist, to highlight the 'pros and cons and to identify important parts of the train ticket.
 If you have the right information, you can buy the ideal ticket for your journey - without spending more money than you need to.

-In the UK there are 4 types of train tickets, which vary in price depending on what time you travel and where you travel to.
-Below we reveal a breakdown of the 4 ticket types and each of their pros and cons.
+In the UK there are four types of train tickets, which vary in price depending on what time you travel and where you travel to.
+Below we reveal a breakdown of the four ticket types and each of their pros and cons.
 This way you can buy a train ticket that suits you best and is the right price.

 |Train Tickets Explained|